codefellows-seattle-javascript-401d16/lab-11-single-resource-express/README.md

 * `GET` request
  * pass the id of a resource though the query string to fetch a resource  DONE
 * `PUT` request
- * pass data as stringified json in the body of a put request to update a resource
+ * pass data as stringified json in the body of a put request to update a resource DONE
 * `DELETE` request
  * pass the id of a resource though the query string to delete a resource